yaswanthnidumukkala/ds-algo/README.md

 Some data structures in RAM are organized right next to each other.
 Some are organized apart from each other.
 And they have different Pros and Cons.

 Our Goal 🎯: Minimize the operations that we need to do for the CPU to read/write information.

+Operations on Data structure:
+1. Insertion
+2. Deletion
+3. Traversal
+4. Searching
+5. Sorting
+6. Access

+Each data strcuture have their own PROs and CONs for each one of the operations.
+Big O Cheat sheet: https://www.bigocheatsheet.com/

 ### Arrays: